ingo/ingo.github.io/_recipes/tamal_dough_masa_para_tamales.md

 author: Yvette Marquez
 category: Pantry
 description: A recipe for tamal dough, a vital ingredient for making perfect tamales.
-  The dough is made with fresh masa, lard, baking powder, salt, and broth, resulting in a fluffy, light, tender, and flavorful tamal.
 favorite: "\u2713"
 image: tamal_dough_masa_para_tamales.jpg
 original_title: Masa para Tamales